I don't like olives on their own but I can't get enough of this super delicious olive and pepper dip- my version of

-Nutritional yeast flakes are an incredibly good source of different B-vitamins (which are vital for body's energy production) and fibre.
+Nutritional yeast flakes are an incredibly good source of different B-vitamins (which are vital for our body's energy production) and fibre.
 It is also a complete protein, it contains all nine essential amino acids.
 Nutritional yeast has a cheesy taste and can be found in health food shops and well-stocked supermarkets.

 Parsley is a rich source of vitamins A, C and K, and also contains the minerals calcium, magnesium, potassium and iron.

 All the different types of fat in this olive and pepper dip are of the healthy and essential variety - the kind of fats your body need.
 But it's still a good idea not to eat too much of these healthy fats if you are watching you weight.

 For the dip: